-- a.
-A quorum shall be five (5) members of the committee, with at least one member from each of the three constituent groups: students, administrators, and faculty members. - b.
-Decisions will be determined by a simple majority of voting members present at the hearing.
+- A quorum is required in order for the Code of Conduct Committee Hearing to be conducted.
+A quorum is achieved when five (5) members of the committee are present, with at least one member from each of the three constituent groups: students, administrators, and faculty members. - Decisions will be made by a simple majority of voting members present at the hearing.
 If a simple majority vote cannot be secured, the case shall be forwarded to the Dean of Students for adjudication.